John Simon, 1st Viscount Simon

-John Allsebrook Simon, 1st Viscount Simon, GCSI, GCVO, OBE, PC (28 February 1873 – 11 January 1954), was a British politician who held senior Cabinet posts from the beginning of the First World War to the end of the Second World War.
-He is one of only three people to have served as Home Secretary, Foreign Secretary and Chancellor of the Exchequer, the others being Rab Butler and James Callaghan.
+John Allsebrook Simon, 1st Viscount Simon, GCSI, GCVO, OBE, PC (28 February 1873 – 11 January 1954) was a British politician who held senior Cabinet posts from the beginning of the First World War to the end of the Second World War.
+He is one of three people to have served as Home Secretary, Foreign Secretary and Chancellor of the Exchequer, the others being Rab Butler and James Callaghan.

 He also served as Lord Chancellor, the most senior position in the British legal system.
 Beginning his career as a Liberal (identified initially with the left wing but later with the right wing of the party), he joined the National Government in 1931, creating the Liberal National Party in the process.
 At the end of his career, he was essentially a Conservative.

 Background and education

 Simon was born in a terraced house on Moss Side, Manchester, the eldest child and only son of Edwin Simon (1843–1920) and wife Fanny Allsebrook (1846–1936).
 His father was a Congregationalist minister, like three of his five brothers, and was pastor of Zion Chapel in Hulme, Manchester.
 His mother was a farmer's daughter and a descendant of Sir Richard Pole and his wife, Margaret Pole, Countess of Salisbury.

 Congregational ministers were expected to move about the country.
 Simon was educated at King Edward's School, Bath, as his father was President of Somerset Congregational Union.
 He was then a scholar of Fettes College in Edinburgh, where he was Head of School and won many prizes.

 He failed to win a scholarship to Balliol College, Oxford, but won an open scholarship to Wadham College, Oxford.
 He arrived at Wadham in 1892.
 He achieved Seconds in Mathematics and Classical Moderations.
 He spoke in support of Herbert Samuel for South Oxfordshire in the 1895 election and, after two terms as Junior Treasurer, became President of the Oxford Union in Hilary Term 1896, Simon won the Barstow Law Scholarship and graduated with a first in Greats in 1896.

 Simon's attendance at Wadham overlapped with those of F. E. Smith, the cricketer C. B. Fry and the journalist Francis Hirst.
 Smith, Fry and Simon played in the Wadham Rugby XV together.
 Simon and Smith began a rivalry that lasted throughout their legal and political careers over the next 30 years.
 Simon was, in David Dutton's view, a finer scholar than Smith.
 Although Smith thought Simon pompous, Simon, in the words of a contemporary, thought that Smith excelled at "the cheap score".
 A famous (although clearly untrue) malicious story had it that Smith and Simon had tossed a coin to decide which party to join.